SPAAM-community/AncientMetagenomeDir/ancientmetagenome-anthropogenic/README.md

 ## material

 - Description of sediment.
-Ideally an entry present in an [ontoloty](https://www.ebi.ac.uk/ols/index), but not currently required for this list.
   - e.g. pot crust, parchment, herbarium sample

+> :warning: Ideally an entry present in an [ontology](https://www.ebi.ac.uk/ols/index), but not currently required for this list.
 > :warning: Must follow categories specified in `assets/enums/<column>.json`

 ## collection_date